-You thought that writing your book was going to be hard work, right?
+You thought writing your book would be hard work, right?
 Well, the work begins when you publish.
-Whether you are a traditionally published author, hybrid author or independently self-publishing, you will need to market your book and online is the place to do it.
+Whether you are a traditionally published author, hybrid author, or independently self-publishing, you will need to market your book, and online is the place to do it.
 Social media marketing is the hip version of the old book tours where authors trekked from city to city selling their books.
-Today, publishers don't have the budget and only the biggest authors get this treatment.
-Have no fear, you can recreate this with less money and some elbow grease.
+Today, publishers don't have the budget; only the biggest authors get this treatment.
+Have no fear; you can recreate this with less money and some elbow grease.

 In the months leading up to your book launch, you will need to be planning for what I call the modern-day book tour.
-Hopefully, you've spent time building your author platform and boosting your online presence so people are going to be interested when you launch your book.
+Hopefully, you've spent time building your author platform and boosting your online presence so people will be interested when you launch your book.

 The tools you can use to build your book tour: